QILINXIE02/reading-notes/201/class3.md

 ## Things I want to know more about:
-How to effectively design a website.
+- How to do order and unorder list on another language.

-Practical more of CSS stylings and JavaScript in the browser.
+- learn about advanced padding and margin

-10/23/2023
+10/24/2023